EDIC Candidacy exam

 – The total length of the 3 papers should not exceed 60 pages

 Yes.
 Your write-up and presentation should point to what area and problems you are likely planning to pursue.
 Your actual PhD plan may change over time.
-The exam is on topics where you can demonstrate depth and breadth within the scope of the background papers and write-up.
+The exam is on topics where you can demonstrate depth and breadth within the scope of the research plan and the background papers.

 No. Your advisor(s) helps you with the selection of the committee members and the choice of papers.
 Your advisor(s) does not correct your slides or write-up before the exam and does not participate in dry runs with you.